samikshaghayal/MH-Titans/docs/README.md

 # Documentation

-This folder contains the technical documentation, system architecture, FSM design, block diagrams, and final report of the FPGA-Based Railway Interlocking System developed by Team MH Titans for VELTRAXX'26 Hackathon.
+This folder contains project documentation for the FPGA-Based Railway Interlocking System, including design notes and reference material for the FSM-based route control logic.